-Agency Debt Collectors are widely known as the worst type of collection agents!
-Their computers contain your personal information which is provided by the original creditor, or purchased from a data mining company.
+Agency Debt Collectors are widely known as the worst type of debt collection agents!
+Their computers contain your personal information, which is provided by the original creditor, or purchased from a data-mining company.
 When an outside agency gets your account, it has been “charged-off” for non-payment.
 Their auto-dialers fly through the numbers looking for the first call answered by a human.
 That’s why you sometimes get a recorded message telling you to call about “a very important matter.”
 They work on commission and don’t take time to respect humans or the law.

-Who Seeks a Career as a Debt Collector?
+Who Seeks a Career at a Debt Collection Agency?

 Surveys across the country showed that some collectors begin their employment soon after being released from prison.
 Debt collection agencies appear and disappear from locations in a few days.

-Due to the high pressure and constant stress the debt collection business is plagued with high employee turnover.
-Constant training of new collectors puts great strain on the agencies and the employees.
-Every moment someone is in training is time lost on the phone.
+Due to the high pressure and constant stress, the debt collection business is plagued with high employee turnover.
+Continuous training of new collectors puts tremendous strain on the agencies and the employees.
+Every moment someone is in training, time is lost on the phone.
 Training is not as important as having someone making calls and intimidating consumers.

-To overcome their own insecurities, collectors use their position to take advantage of those they deem weaker.
-Some of their tactics include: Ignoring issues you present; threats and intimidation; misrepresenting themselves; abusing and annoying you to push you as far as they can — obviously, it is psychological warfare.
+To overcome their insecurities, collectors use their position to take advantage of those they deem weaker.
+Some of their tactics include ignoring issues you present, threats, and intimidation, misrepresenting themselves, abusing and annoying you to push you as far as possible; it is psychological warfare.
 After all, a portion of what they collect from you becomes theirs.
 Unfortunately, far too few consumers complain about debt collectors overstepping their bounds because they are intimidated or embarrassed about their dilemma.

 You’ll hear standard phrases such as: “What is your intent” or “I’m going to recommend that our client take immediate legal action against you.”
 An innocent, unsuspecting consumer feels threatened, even terrorized by the antics of unscrupulous debt collectors.
-The really bad ones will call you at work, violate third party disclosure, or worse, threaten you with arrest or wage garnishment if they don’t have the money today!
-They’ll try to persuade you to pay off old debts using your new credit card, via Western Union wire transfers, bank drafting, debit checks and cash.
-They will tell you your credit report will be clean if you just send them money or if you will promise to pay them money.
+The worst ones will call you at work, violate third-party disclosure, or threaten you with arrest or wage garnishment if they don’t have the money today!
+They’ll try to persuade you to pay off old debts using your new credit card via Western Union wire transfers, bank drafting, debit checks, and cash.
+They will tell you your credit report will be clean if you send them money or if you will promise to pay them money.

-You are entitled to be treated with truth, dignity, honesty, and respect when it comes to debt collection.
-If you believe that you are being mistreated for any reason, call us – you have rights and no debt collector can take those from you.
+You are entitled to be treated with truth, dignity, honesty, and respect for debt collection.
+If you believe that you are being mistreated for any reason, call us – you have rights, and no debt collector can take those from you.